elenafuengar/SPS-impedance-studies/README.md

 # SPS Impedance studies
 > Scripts used for beam-reference measurements to benchmark the impedance model at the CERN-SPS

-* 📁 **SPS Headtail Mode 0**: Studies with PyHeadtail to compute the growthrates of the HeadTail mode 0 instability for different negative chromaticities
+* 📁 **SPS Headtail Mode 0**: Studies with PyHeadtail to compute the growthrates of the HeadTail mode 0 instability for different negative chromaticities.
+* 📁 **SPS Tune Shifts**: [TODO] Studies with PyHeadtail to compute the tune-shift with intensity for different positive chromaticities

 ## 🗞️ Published proceedings

 ### Head-tail mode zero instability growth rate studies in the CERN SPS